CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 ## The envelope address

-When you submit email - either via the [SMTP API](smtp-api) or the [REST API](rest-api) - you can optionally supply an envelope address.
+When you submit email - either via the [SMTP API](smtp-api) or the [REST API](rest-api) - you optionally supply an "envelope" address.
 This is the address to which all bounce messages are going to be delivered.
+Note that this envelope address is not the same as the "from" address!
+The from address is the visible sender address of the user, that is used when someone hits the reply button.
+The "envelope" address on the other hand, is normally not visible, and is used by mail servers for bounces and other types of _automated_ replies.

-If you're not interested in bounce messages, life is very simple: just don't supply an envelope address.
+If you're not interested in bounce messages and other automatic replies, life is easy: just don't supply an envelope address when you submit email to SMTPeter.
 If you send your messages without an envelope address, there is no way how bounce messages could ever end up back in your mailbox.
+Manual replies (when someone actively presses the reply button) are of course still possible, because your mail will still have a valid "from" address.

-To send mail without an envelope address with the REST API is simple: just don't add the "envelope" parameter to the POST data.
+To send mail without an envelope address with the REST API is straight
+forward: just don't add the "envelope" parameter to the POST data.
 With the SMTP API it is simple too.
 The SMTP protocol allows submitting email without an envelope address:

 ````
 MAIL FROM:<>